EarthmanMuons/rustops-blueprint/CONTRIBUTING.md

 ### Install Rust Components

-The project is developed using the latest stable release of Rust, but it also requires a few additional toolchain [components][].
+The project is developed using the latest stable release of Rust, but it also requires a couple of additional toolchain [components][].
 We use the lint tool `clippy` for extra checks on common mistakes and stylistic choices, as well as `rustfmt` for automatic code formatting.
 Install both components for your current Rust toolchain using `rustup`: